darekf77/taon/README.md

       <li>Use power of  <a style="color:red;" href="https://github.com/typeorm/typeorm">TypeORM</a> framwork to write awesome, robust, clean NodeJS backend connected to SQLite, Mysql and many others... </li>
       <li> <strong>Keep amazing code consistency</strong>
-        thanks to isomorphic entities classes, that you can use to create backend tables and also inside frontend-angular templates to type-checking.
+        thanks to isomorphic entities classes, that you can use to create backend tables and also inside frontend-angular templates with type checking.
       </li>
     </ul>
   <p>